quang-do-se/aws-certs/devops/study-note.md

 - Task role (for Docker containers to do its operations with AWS services such as pushing data to S3)
 - Service role (for auto scaling and load balancing)

+#### Load Balancer and Security Group

+- For dynamic port feature (multiple containers on the same EC2 instances), because we don't know what ports will be used on EC2 instances, we need to add an `inbound rules` for EC2 instances that allows all ports from Load Balancer's security group to EC2 instances.

+- **NOTE**: Security Groups are STATEFUL.

 #### Scaling

 Scaling with ECS may be challenging since we need 2 autoscaling: